-A folder with separate files for cleaned, subscribed, transactional (non-subscribed), and unsubscribed contacts.
+Folders with separate files for cleaned contacts, subscribed contacts, transactional (non-subscribed contacts), and unsubscribed contacts.

 Folders for different reporting data.
-An aggregate_activity folder with overall data like opens, clicks, and unsubscribes.
-A geo_data folder with Geolocation data for sent email campaigns.
-A granular_activity folder with open and click data for individual contacts.
+These can include an aggregate_activity folder with data like opens, clicks, and unsubscribes, a geo_data folder, and a granular_activity folder with open and click data for individual contacts.

 A folder with HTML files for all your email templates.

-A CSV of all regular email campaigns located on the Campaigns page.
+A CSV of all regular emails on the Campaigns page.
 This includes a campaigns_content folder with HTML and TXT files.

-A folder with all image and content assets stored in the My Files section of the Content Studio in your account.
-If you have a lot of assets stored in Mailchimp, keep in mind that this file will be large.
+A folder with all image and content assets stored in the My files section of the content studio in your account.
+If you have a lot of assets stored in Mailchimp, this file will be large.

 Export a CSV of custom events passed into Mailchimp via our API 3.0.
-Includes timestamps, Event Name, and the email address of the contact who created the event.
+This CSV includes timestamps, Event Name, and the email address of the contact who created the event.